 Australia’s US$42 billion business to consumere-commerce market grew 14.3 percent in 2020; this growth is projected to continue at a compound annual growth rate (CAGR) of 13.8 percent to 2024.
 E-commerce already makes up 16.3 percent of total

 retail in the country, and unlike many countries in our report, sales are dominated by a pair of local brands.
 Australian supermarket chain Woolworths is the top online retailer by net sales, followed by fellow domestic supermarket chain Coles.
 In third place is Apple.
 Migrating to an omnichannel strategy can pay dividends for merchants.
-Australians are not particularly loyal to major domestic brands – in any given quarter, nine out of 10 Australians will shop at both Coles and Woolworths – but research suggests that once consumers are using the online infrastructure of one brand, they are four times less likely to shop with other similar merchants.
+Australians are not particularly loyal to major domestic brands and ecommerce startups – in any given quarter, nine out of 10 Australians will shop at both Coles and Woolworths – but research suggests that once consumers are using the online infrastructure of one brand, they are four times less likely to shop with other similar merchants.

 Mobile commerce is less popular than desktop, but younger Australian

 The $15.2 billion (AUS) Australian mobile commerce market now accounts for over a third (36 percent) of total e-commerce.
 In 2020, mobile commerce usage dropped, as many office workers began working from home and shopping via their desktop computers.
 However, as normal working patterns resume, mobile commerce growth is set to pick back up at a strong compound annual growth rate of 17.6 percent to 2024.
 When using mobile commerce, traditional browsers are still preferred over apps, with browser-based shopping used in 62 percent of completed mobile transactions.
 Mastering mobile commerce is essential to reach younger generations.
 Just under half of Australians (49 percent) shop on their mobiles at least once a week – a figure that rises to 66 percent for Millennials and 65 percent for Gen Z.